 Prior to joining the Executive’s Office, he was Chief of Staff to King County Councilmember Dave Upthegrove.
 He also worked at the Washington State Legislature and for a local anti-poverty nonprofit in South King County.
 Gill has more than fifteen years of experience in governmental affairs, community relations and policy advocacy.

-Budget Director Dwight Dively leads the offices responsible for developing and monitoring the annual King County budget, implementing the King County Strategic Plan, and identifying and tracking performance measures.
-As director of Performance, Strategy and Budget, he oversees a wide range of activities, including project analysis, financial forecasting, demographic analysis, and policy development.
+Budget Director Dwight Dively leads the office responsible for developing and monitoring the biennial King County budget, implementing the King County Strategic Plan, identifying and tracking performance measures, developing and implementing the King County Comprehensive Plan, overseeing business planning, and conducting the annual employee survey.
+He oversees a wide range of activities, including project analysis, financial forecasting, program evaluation, demographic analysis, and policy development.

 Natasha has served in a communications and media relations role for three executive administrations and two other local governments, where she has focused on public outreach and government accessibility.
 Before working in government, she was a television news assignment editor, producer, reporter, and anchor.

 Chief Performance Officer Gary Kurihara leads and directs the transformation of County operations through the adoption of Lean.
-This includes strategic planning & execution, performance management, process improvement, leadership development, culture change, and the development of an enterprise management system.
+This includes strategic planning and execution, performance management, process improvement, leadership development, culture change, and the development of an enterprise management system.